drfoxvet/drfoxvet-net/site/content/post/our-affinities-poetic-visions-and-vexations-of-a-veterinarian.md

 Our plates reflect the power of place,
 With local foods, organic, whole
 To mirror, nurture our humanity.
  Oct.
-2009 Quotation from the Mahatma, Gandhi.
+2009 Quotation from the Mahatma, Gandhi
+.

   FOR DEANNA---AN ODE TO STONES

 I had forgotten the songs of stones
 Until you stilled my mind
 And opened my heart’s ear